The Secret to Writing Easily – Grammarly

 While their AI formality editing is still in development, Grammarly has steadily been adding features like the document type selector.
 Only available for premium users, this feature lets you choose what kind of document you’re writing, from academic essay to creative scriptwriting.
 This way the edits you receive are relevant to the genre and type of document you’re preparing.

 Grammarly’s paid premium subscription also includes notifications for advanced grammatical issues, contextual word suggestions and a plagiarism detector.
-After having used the premium version of Grammarly for a few weeks now, it’s clearly a brilliant application that any writer or editor should use to improve their writing abilities.
+After having used the premium version for a few weeks now, it’s clearly a brilliant application that any writer or editor should use to improve their writing abilities.